gregoryloden/factoriochem/README.md

 All sciences only use simple molecule ingredients and can be obtained without ever creating complex molecules, but you can always create complex molecules anyways and most molecules are easier to create using complex molecules as intermediates.

-Bond, Debond, Splice, and Sever buildings allow optional fission or fusion on atoms within molecules - this is necessary to ensure that there is always a way to build simple molecules without ever building complex molecules.
+Bond, Debond, Splice, and Sever buildings allow optional fission or fusion on atoms within molecules - this is necessary to ensure that there is always a way to create simple molecules without ever creating complex molecules.

 Note that the demo section does not support complex molecules as inputs, but can display complex molecules as outputs.